0xnaylor/blockchain-developer-bootcamp-final-project/README.md

-### To Do

-- [ ] Protect against two attack vectors (incl.
-SWC Number).
-Same link as above
-- [ ] Include a deployed_address.txt file detailing the testnet address and network where the latest code is deployed.
-- [ ] Screencast of you walking through the project, including submitting transactions and seeing the updated state.
-Include link to recording in README.

 # README

-## Prioject description
+## Project description

-The idea behind the dapp is that it would be part of a zombie apocalypse survival game.
+The concept for this dapp is that it would be part of a zombie apocalypse survival game.
 Using this dapp players are able to mint an NFT that represents a randomly generated survival kit for use in the game.
 A survival kit consists of:

 - A weapon
 - A vehicle
 - An item

-NFTs content and metadata is fully on-chain.
+NFT art and metadata is fully on-chain.
 After connecting their metamask wallet the UI will tell the player how many survival kits (NFTs) are remaining on the contract and give them the option to mint one for a cost of 0.01 ETH.

-The UI displays opensea and etherscan links for the user to see their NFT and check the transction details.
+The UI displays opensea and etherscan links for the user to see their NFT and check the transaction details.
 Once mint is successul the UI will update to show the remaining mints available on the contract.

 ## Public Ethereum Accounts (for NFT certification):

-mainnet: 0x688625577399Bca4AdEb8e3574195A89D7ad65E2
+Mainnet: 0x688625577399Bca4AdEb8e3574195A89D7ad65E2

-rinkeby: 0x7Ed65bf3e8fABCd88347abB4B6aE470ADB909123
+Rinkeby: 0x7Ed65bf3e8fABCd88347abB4B6aE470ADB909123

 ## Directory Structure

 The root directory of the project contains the following sub-directories:

-- client: contains all the frontend code, including all dependencies and configuration.
+- client: contains all the frontend code, including dependencies and configuration.
 - contracts: contains all the solidity code.
 Also contains another sub-directory called "libraries" which holds a Base64.sol library.
 - coverage: contains all files related to the solidity-coverage plugin.
 - migrations: contains the migration scripts for deploying solidity contracts to the blockchain.